In this Article

 4. Rice Water or Gruel

-Recommended for babies who are over six months, rice gruel is a soothing home remedy for a cough and cold.
+Recommended for babies who are above six months of age, rice gruel is a soothing home remedy for a cough and cold.
 Rice water boosts the immunity of a child thereby helping him combat any infection.

 5. Sweet Potatoes

-Sweet potatoes are a rich source of nutrients and promote immunity.
+Sweet potatoes are a rich source of nutrients and strengthen the immune system.
 They also help the body in producing white blood cells.
 Sweet potatoes can be consumed in the form of porridge or you can mash and puree them for your little one aged six months and above.

 7. Pomegranate Juice

 The antioxidants in pomegranate juice can help subdue your child’s cold.
-Make pomegranate juice and add a bit of pepper powder and dry ginger powder to get rid of a cold and cough in babies older than six months.
+Make pomegranate juice and add a bit of pepper powder and dry ginger powder to it.
+Give it to your baby if he is 6 months or older.
+This juice will help provide him relief from a cold and cough.

 8. Moong Dal Porridge